balaji1974/devops/03 - Terraform/README.md

 range(start index, end index, steps) -> eg. range(1,12,2) will list values 1, 3, 5, 7, 8 and 11

+The problem with list is that if one element is added in between, then all the subsequent elements must be removed first and added as the index changes.
+This is not advisable and so we need something else for storage of elements that keep changing.
+To set method is the answer to this, as it uses the index key as the value itself instead of number and so even if we insert a list value inbetween, the other values will not be affected (will not be deleted and created again)

 Another way to iterate a list is by converting it to a set: resource "aws_iam_user" "my_iam_users" {
    for_each=toset(var.names)